theoptips/mentor_FAQ/FAQ.md

 - Answer 029 Data augmentation scaling, rotations, mirroring, and/or cropping.
 The Effectiveness of Data Augmentation in Image Classification using Deep Learning Jason Wang Stanford University Luis Perez Google. http://cs231n.stanford.edu/reports/2017/pdfs/300.pdf
 - Answer 030 Batch size and stochastic gradient descent https://stats.stackexchange.com/questions/140811/how-large-should-the-batch-size-be-for-stochastic-gradient-descent/141265#141265
 - Answer 031 https://pythonprogramming.net/argparse-cli-intermediate-python-tutorial/
+- Answer 032 1.
+Don't panic, don't be overwhelmed by the amount of code.
+2. Focus on high level "APIs" first: what kind of functions, classes are linked, how does the code flow, which function calls another.
+3. You can even draw a picture that illustrates the code logic.
+4. Think about each function's signature: what kind of inputs it takes and what kind outputs it returns.
+5. Think about high level what each function wants to achieve, and how it fits in the large picture.
+For example: data cleaning, transformation pipeline, data augmentation, training loop, calculating loss, forward backward, evaluation loop.

 # Related FAQ
 - Pytorch VGG error no attribute 001 002